County of Armagh: A Home to Northern Ireland’s Most Worth-Visiting Sites

 Do you love learning stuff about astronomy?
 Well, there is a place specialized for people who happen to be into this kind of science.
 The Armagh Observatory is that place; it is a very popular place around the county as well.
 So, you will get to hear its name a lot.
 Archbishop Richard Robinson founded that Observatory back in 1790.
-It became a leading scientific research establish around Ireland and the United Kingdom.
+It became the leading scientific research establishment in Ireland and the United Kingdom.

 The County Museum

 While you are there, you have to visit the County Museum.
-You can find on the east side of the Mall.
-Inside that museum, you can observe a great collection of antiques, stuffed animals.
+You can find it on the east side of the Mall.
+Inside that museum, you can observe a great collection of antiques and stuffed animals.
 And artefacts.
 There is also a gallery that houses numerous sketches, oil paintings, and pastels.
 They all belonged to the popular Irish Poet, George Russell.

 The Ring of Gullion

 Remember that Ring of Gullion?
 Yes, it surrounds the Slieve Gullion Mountain.
 It actually dominates the landscape of the southern part of the county of Armagh.
-The area consists of several facilities for children like an adventure playpark and a story trail.
-There is also a coffee shop for you to enjoy your time at.
+The area consists of several facilities for children like an adventure play park and a story trail.
+There is also a coffee shop for you to enjoy your time.

 Done with County of Armagh?
 Don’t forget to check out other great places and attractions around Northern Ireland: Armagh Planetarium and Observatory|The Argory House in County Armagh| Glens of Antrim| Downpatrick Town| Exploring the village of Saintfield| Exploring Holywood Town| Carrickfergus Town